AutoFR: Automated Filter Rule Generation for Adblocking

 \subsection{Building Site Snapshots}

 We provide details on how to build site snapshots, which is complementary to Sec.~\ref{sec:env-impl}.

 \descr{1.
-Collecting Raw AdGraphs.} We utilize the AdGraph browser~\cite{iqbal2018adgraph} with \adhigh{} to determine the number of ads.
-We use XVFB~\cite{XVFB} to simulate a virtual display, which makes it possible to run our environment in a headless server (and cloud-services).
-We use a display size of of 2560px width and 3240px height, which is wider than the most popular screen size for desktops in 2021~\cite{desktopsize} and three times as tall.
-At the end of each visit, we take a screenshot for audibility and save the AdGraph file.
-We repeat this step until we collect the desired number of snapshots, and each must contain least one ad.
-We provide additional details on how we ensure ads are done loading before ending the visit in App.~\ref{app:site-done-loading}.
+Collecting Raw \adgraph{s}.} We utilize the \adgraph{} browser~\cite{iqbal2018adgraph} with \adhigh{} to determine the number of ads.
+We use XVFB~\cite{XVFB} to simulate a virtual display, which makes it possible to run our environment in a headless server (and cloud services).
+We use a display size of 2560px width and 3240px height, which is wider than the most popular screen size for desktops in 2021~\cite{desktopsize} and three times as tall.
+At the end of each visit, we take a screenshot for audibility and save the \adgraph{} file.
+We repeat this step until we collect the desired number of snapshots, and each must contain at least one ad.

 \descr{2.
-Annotating Site Snapshots.} Recall that we are only concerned with visual components of a site, such as ads, images, and texts (\eg{} $C_A$, $C_I$, $C_T$).
-However, AdGraph does not know which nodes are visible to the user, and thus we must annotate nodes that are important.
-We build upon the methodology in App.~\ref{app:visit-site-real}, where we simply capture the counters and return them.
-Here, we need to make AdGraph know specifically where we got those counters from.
+Annotating Site Snapshots.} Recall that we are only concerned with the visual components of a site, such as ads, images, and texts ($C_A$, $C_I$, $C_T$).
+However, \adgraph{} does not know which nodes are visible to the user, and thus we must annotate nodes that are important.
+We build upon the methodology in \appref~\ref{app:visit-site-real}, where we simply capture the counters and return them.
+Here, we need to make \adgraph{} know specifically where we got those counters from.
 This annotation is illustrated in Fig.~\ref{fig:sitesnapshot}.
-The core idea is to use JS to make changes to the HTML so that AdGraph can capture them, allowing us to associate site snapshot nodes with three attributes ``FRG-image=true'', ``FRG-textnode=true'', or ``FRG-ad=true''.
+The core idea is to use JS to make changes to the HTML so that \adgraph{} can capture them, allowing us to associate site snapshot nodes with three attributes ``FRG-image=true'', ``FRG-textnode=true'', or ``FRG-ad=true''.
 This annotation is illustrated in Fig.~\ref{fig:sitesnapshot} with filled backgrounds.

 For \textit{visible images}, we add a new attribute ``FRG-image=true'' to the HTML element.
 This translates to a new node in our site snapshot that references the image node, allowing us to now mark the image node (within the site snapshot) with ``FRG-image=true'' as well.